 Because of the cost structure of the University and of the PED program, many PED classes have fees that students must pay to cover costs not covered by student tuition.
 These fees cover certifications, the use, and replacement of specific equipment, and also the services from support staff required to offer the course (i.e. lifeguards, bowling attendant).
 Specific amounts can be found when registering for the course.

 If a student is injured during class, and is not severe,

-Suite at 774-6591 or go to Foust 104 for assistance between 8:30 a.m. and 4:30
+- Students may contact University Health Services Primary Care at 989-774-6591 or go to Foust 200 for assistance between 8:30 a.m. and 4:30 p.m.

 - If the injured person is unable to transport him or herself for treatment, phone CMU Police at 989-774-3081 for on-site assistance.
 Faculty and staff members should NOT attempt to transport the injured student.